microsoft/DockerTools/README.md

-# Visual Studio 2017 Tools for Docker
+# Visual Studio 2017 and 2019 Tools for Docker
 The current tooling supports building and debugging .NET Framework web/console applications using Windows containers or .Net Core web/console applications using Linux containers.
 The tooling requires installing  [Docker For Windows](https://www.docker.com/docker-windows) separately from Visual Studio.

-<b><i>This repo is currently used solely as a location to log issues against the latest release of the tooling that is integrated into the Visual Studio 2017 product.</i></b>
+<b><i>This repo is currently used solely as a location to log issues against the latest release of the tooling that is integrated into the Visual Studio 2017 and 2019 products.</i></b>

 # Documentation